Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab

-A method that leverages the unique advantages of weak probes while avoiding nuclear effect complications is inclusive $W^\pm$ and $Z$ boson production in $pp$ collisions.
-Recent ATLAS Collaboration data at the LHC suggested a larger strange quark sea than traditionally obtained from neutrino scattering, with $R_s \approx 1.13$ at $x = 0.023$ and $Q^2 = 1.9$~GeV$^2$ \cite{ATLAS:2012sjl, ATLAS:2016nqi}.
-The latest analysis combined HERA and ATLAS data and found results consistent with the earlier enhancement, although this disagrees with the more standard $\bar d > \bar u$ scenario from the Fermilab E866 Drell-Yan (DY) experiment \cite{NuSea:1998kqi, NuSea:2001idv}.
-Alekhin {\it et al.} argued that the strange quark enhancement was due to the suppression of the $\bar d$ sea at small $x$ \cite{Alekhin:2008mb, Alekhin:2014sya, Alekhin:2017olj}.
+A complementary avenue to information on nucleon strangeness leverages inclusive $W^\pm$ and $Z$ boson production in $pp$ collisions, which involve weak without nuclear structure complications.
+At the same time, hadroproduction loses the comparative simplicity of the DIS production mechanism discussed above.
+Recent ATLAS Collaboration data at the LHC suggested a larger strange quark sea than traditionally obtained from neutrino scattering, with $R_s \approx 1.13$ at $x\! =\!
+0.023$ and $Q^2\! =\!
+1.9$~GeV$^2$ \cite{ATLAS:2012sjl, ATLAS:2016nqi}.
+The latest analysis combined HERA and ATLAS data and found results consistent with the earlier enhancement, although this result exhibited some tension with the $\bar d > \bar u$ behavior typically preferred by the Fermilab E866 Drell-Yan (DY) experiment \cite{NuSea:1998kqi, NuSea:2001idv}, as well as the more recent SeaQuest data~\cite{SeaQuest:2021zxb}.
+Alekhin {\it et al.} argued that the strange quark enhancement was due to the suppression of the $\bar d$ sea at small $x$ \cite{Alekhin:2008mb, Alekhin:2014sya, Alekhin:2017olj}, again emphasizing the difficulty of isolating the strange PDF from the rest of the light-quark sea.
 The ATLAS $Z \to \ell \ell$ data were found to be at odds with CMS results, which align with the ABMP16 global QCD analysis \cite{Alekhin:2017kpj}.
 A recent analysis by Cooper-Sarkar and Wichmann (CSKK) found no significant tension between HERA, ATLAS, and CMS data and supported an unsuppressed strange PDF at low $x$ \cite{Cooper-Sarkar:2018ufj}.
-However, their standard fit contradicts the E866 DY data, although forcing $\bar d > \bar u$ only reduces $R_s$ by around 10\% \cite{Cooper-Sarkar:2018ufj}.
+However, their standard fit again appears to be in tension with the E866 DY data, although forcing $\bar d > \bar u$ only reduces $R_s$ by around 10\% \cite{Cooper-Sarkar:2018ufj}.